 “Now,” she continued, clearing her throat.
 “We need to get rid of that slouch.”

 I straightened up my neck, consciously adjusting to the correct posture.
 As I did so, our eyes met.
 For a second, I was not able to look right at her, and my eyes darted quickly to the left.
 I scolded myself for my cowardice and quickly turned my gaze back to her.
 It was not because my eyes didn’t want to look at the young woman in front of me; in fact, it was quite the opposite.
 I was actually very taken by her.
 Her features were more subtle, her make-up less dramatic than most, but her beauty was present in a classical sense.
 It was simple and honest.
-Dayna seemed like the kind of girl you dream about as a boy, in grade school, when the idea of true love is first instilled in your mind, before the harsh realities of life came crushing down on you.
+Dayna seemed like the kind of girl you dream about as a boy, in grade school, when the idea of true love is first instilled in your mind before the harsh realities of life came crashing down on you.

 Then I woke up in my bed, the rod between my legs pulsing upwards, against thin cotton sheets.